Washi1337/ctf-writeups/writeups/flare-on/2021/5/index.md

 ### B:
 Solution: XOR with password `"Reese's"`.

-Side note: Why is this the answer for the `B` files and not the `I` files that contain a file called `ice-cream`?
+> Why is this the answer for the `B` files and not the `I` files that contain a file called `ice-cream`?
 The hint clearly seems to suggest that `Reese's` work great with ice-cream...
-Very random...
+Very random again...

 ```
 Are you good at maths?
 We love maths at FLARE!
 We use this formula a lot to decode bytes: "ENCODED_BYTE + 27 + NUMBER1 * NUMBER2 - NUMBER3"
 If you are not good in maths, the only thing that can save you is to be a bash expert.
 Otherwise you will be locked here forever HA HA HA!